 |ptile||Maximum number of tasks per host|

 Set a usage case, such as higher memory.
 Usage is per host.
-See the generic LSF template for specific examples.
+See the generic LSF template for syntax information.

 To specify a usage type, use

 To specify a resource, use

 LSF will not show an error if the user specifies a combination of resources that do not exist.
 For example, -R "select[hc model==Gold6130]" would result in job pending indefinitely as the Gold6130 model processors have 16 cores and hc requests processors with six cores.